Jodi (1999 film)

-Jodi is a 1999 Indian Tamil-language romantic comedy drama film directed by Praveenkanth and produced by Sunanda Murali Manohar.
-The film stars Prashanth and Simran, with Vijayakumar, Nassar and Srividya in supporting roles.
+Jodi is a 1999 Indian Tamil-language romantic comedy drama film written and directed by Praveenkanth and produced by Sunanda Murali Manohar.
+The film stars Prashanth and Simran.
+Vijayakumar, Nassar and Srividya play supporting roles.
 The soundtrack is composed by A. R. Rahman, featuring music reused from his own earlier soundtrack for the Hindi film Doli Saja Ke Rakhna, except for the song Oru Poiyavathu.
 Due to Rahman's unavailability, Praveen signed Sabesh–Murali to quickly compose the background score.

 Jodi released on 9 September 1999 and became commercially successful.
 It was remade in Kannada in 2006 as Sajni.